Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Stapley can’t work out how to pilot the TARDIS.

 Sue: This is very funny.
-Just imagine the spin-off if he manages to hit the right button.
+Just imagine the spin-off possibilities if he manages to hit the right button.

 Me: They’ll all revert to savagery when the complementary nuts run out.

-Meanwhile, Captain Stapley passes the audition to be the Doctor’s next companion with flying colours.
+Captain Stapley passes the audition to be the Doctor’s next companion with flying colours.

 Sue: He’s great.
 He likes to get stuck in, he’ll believe just about anything, and I bet he’s handy with his fists.

-Inside the sanctum, which Sue compares to an up-market toilet, her mind begins to wander.
+When we return to the sanctum, which Sue compares to an up-market toilet, her mind begins to wander.

 Sue: Just think of all the modules he could have taught at the University of Darlington.
 What a waste.